zmre/pwneovide/README.md

 See pwnvim for some guidance on how to add this version of neovide to your home-manager or nixos configs.

+Note: I've hard coded `hasklug nerd font` as the font so you should install `nerdfonts` if you want this to look nice.
+I didn't specify them as a dependency.

 ## TODO

 * [ ] Resolve [issue](https://github.com/neovide/neovide/issues/915) with Amethyst and neovide -- figure out how to apply workarounds here
 * [ ] Figure out a way to use "open with" maybe with [applescript](https://github.com/neovide/neovide/issues/1259) workarounds
 * [ ] The app wrapper causes the running app to show without icons and with the name ".neovide-wrapped" instead of "neovide"
 * [ ] There's a lag when launching from a launcher that doesn't happen when launching from CLI -- debug this
+* [ ] Research ways to make flakes modular so options can be toggled on/off